OpenEvalProject/evals/manuscripts/elife-71513/v2/manuscript.md

 In comparing the output of these simulations to data, we considered two scenarios where we may either undercount or overcount segregating CpG sites in the data relative to the simulations.
 First, because we conditioned on the human reference allele being a CpG in data, we did not count sites where the CpG is the ancestral but not the reference allele.
 To check how often this is expected to occur, we mimicked this scenario in simulations, sampling a single chromosome at the end of the simulation as the mock haploid reference genome.
 The proportion of simulations in which CpG is the ancestral but not the reference allele is ~0.1%, that is, approximately the heterozygosity levels in humans.
 The second case is that for a subset of the CpG> TpG variants observed at present, the CpG mutation is the reference allele but is not ancestral.
 To mimic this scenario in our simulations, we simulated a site that starts as TpG (with a mutation rate of 5 × 10–9 to CpG, and a back mutation rate ~1.2 x 10–7 to TpG) forward in time.
 Then, as above, we drew a single chromosome from the sample at the end of the simulation and set it as the reference.
 We obtained the proportion of simulations in which the C allele is the reference, starting from a TpG background.
 Reassuringly, this occurs in only 0.0014 % of simulations.
 We note that there is in principle a third scenario to consider, in which ApG or GpG sites is ancestral and a C/T polymorphism is found in the sample at present as a result of two mutations, one to T and one to C. Given the various mutation rates involved (all less than 5 × 10–9), this double mutation case will be even less likely than the one in which TpG was ancestral.
 These rare scenarios should not have any substantive effect on our comparison of data to simulations, particularly when we only used such comparisons to examine qualitative trends.

-## Inferring the strength of selection in simulations
+### Inferring the strength of selection in simulations

 We proposed s from a prior distribution (with h fixed at 0.5) and inferred the posterior distribution of hs for a site with a T allele at 0 copies using a simple Approximate Bayesian Computation (ABC) approach.
 Specifically, we proposed s such that log10(s)~Uniform(–7,0); we simulated expected T allele counts under our model for 10 million proposals from the prior.
 We accepted the subset of the proposed values of s where simulations yield 0 copies of the T allele in the sample at present; this set of s values is a sample from the posterior distribution of s given that the site is monomorphic.
-We calculated the Bayes odds of s > 10–3 as the ratio of the posterior odds of s > 10–3 and the prior odds of s > 10–3:p(hs>0.5×10−3∣copiesofT=0)/p(hs≤0.5×10−3∣copiesofT=0)p(hs>0.5×10−3)/p(hs≤0.5×10−3)
+We calculated the Bayes odds of s > 10–3 as the ratio of the posterior odds of s > 10–3 and the prior odds of s > 10–3:

+$$
+\frac{p(hs>0.5\times10^{−3}∣copiesofT=0)/p(hs\leq0.5\times10^{−3}∣copiesofT=0)}{p(hs>0.5\times10^{−3})/p(hs\leq0.5\times10^{−3})}
+$$

 We similarly obtained posterior distributions of hs for sites that are segregating at 0, 1–10 copies, or >10 copies, in samples of different sizes, and for three different choices of priors on s, namely: s ~ Beta(α = 0.001, β = 0.1); log(s)~ N(–6,2); and Nes ~ Gamma(k = 0.23, θ = 425/0.23), with Ne = 10,000, based on the parameters inferred in Eyre-Walker et al., 2006.
 These are shown in Figure 4—figure supplement 1.

-## Calculating odds of being pathogenic in ClinVar and DDD
+### Calculating odds of being pathogenic in ClinVar and DDD

 We downloaded de novo mutation data for ~35 K individuals with developmental disorders (Kaplanis et al., 2020).
 We also obtained a list of 380 ‘consensus’ genes from the same study; for these genes, there is evidence from multiple sources that LOF or missense mutations are causal in developmental disorders, such that they are used as part of diagnostic criteria in the clinic.

 We downloaded ClinVar variants and excluded those that were not associated with at least one disease.
 We obtained the ‘CLNSIG’ annotation, which classifies each variant as benign or likely benign, pathogenic or likely pathogenic, or as having uncertain status or conflicting evidence.

 We limited both DDD and ClinVar variants to non-synonymous C > T mutations at the subset of methylated CpG sites considered.
-Using variants in ClinVar and DDD at sites that are invariant in our sample of 780K, we calculated the odds that an invariant site is pathogenic (vs. benign) as follows:p(pathogenic∣copiesofT=0)/p(benign∣copiesofT=0)p(pathogenic)/p(benign)
+Using variants in ClinVar and DDD at sites that are invariant in our sample of 780K, we calculated the odds that an invariant site is pathogenic (vs. benign) as follows:

+$$
+\frac{p(pathogenic∣copiesofT=0)/p(benign∣copiesofT=0)}{p(pathogenic)/p(benign)}
+$$

 where p(pathogenic) refers to the proportion of sites classified as such, and p(benign) is defined analogously.